-A student who has not has met all of the SAP requirements will receive a letter to notify him or her of a change in SAP status (from good SAP standing to SAP Warning).
+A student who has not met any of the SAP requirements will receive a letter to notify him or her of a change in SAP status (from good SAP standing to SAP Warning).
 The letter will also include financial aid information if the change in SAP status has impacted his or her financial aid eligibility.

-If at any time it is determined that a student cannot complete his or her program of study within the maximum time frame (MTF) or when it is determined that the student cannot achieve the CGPA required for completion of the program of study, the student will be subject to dismissal/termination from the program of study.
-The student will also become ineligible to receive additional financial aid.
+If at any time it is determined that a student cannot complete his or her program of study within the maximum time frame (MTF) or when it is determined that the student cannot achieve the CGPA required for completion of the program of study, the student will be subject to loss of additional financial aid and dismissal/termination from the program of study.